ARGENTINA : THE SENATE

 Each province returns three senators plus three senators from the city of de Buenos Aires.

-This amounts to 72 members elected by indirect suffrage (until 10 December 2001, when they will be elected by direct suffrage).
+This amounts to 72 members directly elected (ever since 10 December 2001, since they were indirectly elected before then).

 The Vice-President of the Nation is ipso facto president of the Senate, although he does not participate in the voting unless the vote is split (the senate appoints a pro tempore president).
 The president chairs joint sessions of both chambers.